|

 developed and usable only by Northern.
 The software has no application outside the

+telecommunications industry and requires unique hardware to operate.
 Digital multi-plex switches (DMS) is the product Northern offers to the

 telecommunications industry to switch telephone calls.
 The DMS switch can be customized to